What engine oil do I need for my car?

 What type of oil does my car need?

-So, when you come to buy the oil for your vehicle, you’ll likely be met with three core types of engine oil on the market:
+When you come to buy the oil for your vehicle, you’ll likely be met with three different types of engine oil.
+These include:

 What happens if wrong oil is put in my car?

-By putting the wrong oil into your vehicle, it will not show immediate damaging effects – like you would experience if you put diesel into a petrol vehicle, for example.
-However, long term effects will inevitably begin to show.
-Inputting the wrong oil into your vehicle may subject your engine to excess component wear – and within 20,000 miles, your vehicle may suffer extreme operational issues.
+Putting the wrong oil into your vehicle will not show immediate damaging effects – like you would experience if you put diesel into a petrol vehicle, for example.
+However, long term effects will begin to show.

-It’s important to remember that you shouldn’t necessarily assume the most expensive oil is best for your engine.
-Comply with your oil grade and type of oil recommended by your vehicle manufacturer.
+It’s important to remember it’s best to comply with your oil grade and type of oil recommended by your vehicle manufacturer.
 Need more help?
-Book in for your oil change and upgrade today from your local Formula One Autocentre.
+Book in for your oil change and upgrade today, or take a look at our specialist oil supplement from your local Formula One Autocentre.